 Wedges tilt; triangles don't.
 That one detail changes the lean of each pattern:

-A tiny, fast squeeze that only counts right after a sharp run UP.
+A tiny, fast squeeze that only counts right after a sharp run up.
 A falling wedge is bigger, slower, and forms while the price is falling.

 Educational content, not investment advice.
 Backtest statistics are historical results of a simulated strategy, refreshed nightly — they describe the past, not the next trade.